D199 Bola Durian Will Give You A Ball Of A Time

 Bola durian harvest season

 Of course, short supply is a big reason for this.
 But the low supply is a result of the low demand for it from the mass market.
 This is due to the mild flavour it embodies as described earlier.
+You might change your mind once you’ve tried it.

 The dropping period of bola tends to be in the later part of the early season.